 When it comes to making decisions about your 401k, one of the biggest questions you may face is whether to contribute on a traditional pre-tax basis, or Roth after-tax basis.

-First, let’s talk about the why behind a 401k: If your company offers a 401k plan, this is one of the best personal financial tools to minimize taxes over your lifetime and build wealth for your future.
+Let’s talk about the why behind a 401k: If your company offers a 401k plan, this is one of the best personal financial tools to minimize taxes over your lifetime and build wealth for your future.

 When you have a small portion of your paycheck withheld on an automated basis and diverted directly into a 401k plan, you are saving money for your future when you no longer can or want to work.
 And you get potentially huge lifetime tax savings for doing so.